-We commenced enrollment and dosed the first patient in CAReS, our Phase 1b/2a clinical study of cancer-related anorexia with ART27.13 in April 2021.
-We have been enrolling patients steadily since that time.
-The results of the Phase 1 stage are intended to determine the most effective and safe dose recommended for the Phase 2 portion of CAReS.
-We expect patient enrollment will be completed for the planned three dosing cohorts of Phase 1 in the first half of 2022 and we plan to announce results immediately after the data is verified.
-Depending on the results, we may elect to enroll an optional fourth cohort of six patients at a higher dose before making a determination as to which dose is selected for the Phase 2 stage of CAReS.
-We experienced minor delays due to COVID-19; however, we do not foresee significant impacts, but we are aware the situation could change and we are working to mitigate any adverse effects that may materialize due to the pandemic or its aftermath.
+We commenced enrollment and dosed the first patient in CAReS, our Phase 1b/2a clinical study of cancer-related anorexia with ART27.13 in April 2021 and we completed enrolling patients in the Phase 1b during the first quarter 2023.
+Data from the Phase 1b stage was used to determine the most effective and safe dose selected for the Phase 2a portion of CAReS.
+We received approval from the regulatory authorities in the UK to expand the Phase 2a to 40 patients with a 3:1 randomization of ART27:13 to placebo.
+We initiated the larger Phase 2a portion of CAReS during April 2023 in the UK and are planning for up to 18 sites from five countries to participate in the Phase 2a.
+We experienced minor delays due to COVID-19; however, we do not foresee significant ongoing impacts.
+We are aware the situation could change and we are working to mitigate any adverse effects that may materialize due to the pandemic or its aftermath or any other global disruption.

-Our second in-licensed program is a platform of small-molecule inhibitors of fatty acid binding proteins, notably FABP5 acquired from Stony Brook University ("SBU"), which we have designated ART26.12.
+Our second in-licensed patented program is from our platform of small-molecule inhibitors of fatty acid binding proteins, notably FABP5 acquired from Stony Brook University ("SBU").
+Our lead FABP5 program is designated ART26.12.
 To date, SBU has received approximately \$8.0 million in funding from the National Institutes of Health to develop these candidates including a \$4.2 million grant in 2020 to advance research of FABP5 inhibition in prostate cancer.
 Fatty acid binding proteins ("FABPs") are attractive therapeutic targets, however, the high degree of sequence and structural similarities among family members have made the creation of drugs targeting specific FABPs challenging.
 FABP5 is believed to specifically target and regulate one of the body's endogenous cannabinoids, anandamide ("AEA").
-While searching for a FABP5 inhibitor to regulate AEA, researchers at SBU discovered the chemistry for creating what we believe to be highly specific and potent small molecule inhibitors of FABP5.
-In addition to its potential as a synthetic endocannabinoid modulator, FABP5 plays an important role in lipid signaling and is believed to be an attractive target for cancer drug development.
-Large amounts of human biomarker and animal model data support FABP5 as an oncology target, including triple negative breast cancer and castration-resistant prostate cancer.
+While searching for a FABP5 inhibitor to regulate AEA, researchers at SBU discovered the chemistry for creating a large library of compounds which we believe to be highly specific and potent small molecule inhibitors of FABP5 and other isoforms.
+In addition to its potential as a synthetic endocannabinoid modulator with development targeting pain, inflammation, and anxiety, FABP5 is understood to play an important role in lipid signaling and is believed to be an attractive strategy for cancer drug development.
+Large amounts of human biomarker and animal model data support FABP5 as an oncology target, including triple negative breast cancer, ovarian cancer, cervical cancer, and castration-resistant prostate cancer.
 We licensed exclusive world-wide rights to these inhibitors from SBU in all fields.
-Through our sponsored research we have subsequently identified a potential role for FABP5 inhibition to treat anxiety disorders, such as Post Traumatic Stress Disorder ("PTSD"), and have filed a patent with method claims covering the use in psychological disorders.
+Through our sponsored research we have subsequently identified a potential role for FABP5 inhibition to treat anxiety disorders, such as Post Traumatic Stress Disorder ("PTSD").
 We have also been awarded a research grant in Canada to expand on our earlier research at the University of Western Ontario in this new development area.
-While anxiety, pain, and inflammation are in early research stage, the potential use in treating cancer is our current focus.
-The program is in the beginning stages of regulatory-enabling studies.
-We a